matthewcook333/AnimatedArt-notebook/November 9.md

 ## Description

+Started the week with thinking more about how I want to interface with the language, as well as looking deeply into how Swift/iOS does animation, as that would give me more ideas how I want to make the IR for the animations in order to make the implementing semantics easier.
+I so far have looked into ways of rotation, where I can essentially give my objects a certain number of degrees to rotate (start and end) and it will simply do so.
+Looking into doing translation/path, I learned how to drag an object around, as well as create (draw) lines.
+I will need to look into how to really put those two together, and allow the image to travel along the drawn path.

 **TODO:** Fill in this part with information about your work this week: important design decisions, changes to previous decisions, open questions, exciting milestones, preliminary results, etc. Feel free to include images